What is a Contract?

 - Where a person is invited to make an offer, the communication is an invitation to treat

-- When someone makes a queries relating to price of goods or services:
+- When someone makes a query relating to price of goods or services:

 - “I am willing to make a sale for £[amount]”